account183892/LSPosed/README.md

 ## Download

 - Updates are published by the commit and may have bugs, please check [Github Actions] All dependabot updates are merged immediatly if possible.
+As of now you will have to compile the repo your self.
+This fork is not ready to be used on a Android device.

 Note: debug builds are only available in Github Actions.